Gmac Cash: "Big Gretch" and viral songs

 In April 2024, he released the song "Detroit Sign", which humorously criticized the new Detroit Sign on the Interstate 94 and satirized the city's aesthetic choices.
 He composed the song in just five minutes, aiming to differentiate himself from other artists in the city, and released a music video on April 12, 2024.
 Days later, he released a sequel titled "Detroit Sign 2", in which he addressed the sign's nighttime illumination and responded to critiques of his initial song.

 Gmac Cash is also a well-known fan of Detroit's sports teams.
 In December 2021 he released a song called "Lions Won," when the team won it first game of the season after starting out 0-10-1 in their first 11 games.
 Two weeks later, he released "Lions Won Again."
 The song then became a viral hit among Lions fans.

-In 2024, he released a similar song with different lyrics, titled "Tigers Won Again" in honor of the Detroit Tigers, who made an improbably playoff run.
+In 2024, he released a similar song with different lyrics, titled "Tigers Won Again" in honor of the Detroit Tigers, who made an improbable playoff run.
 In 2025, the song became the official anthem that the team played after victories at Comerica Park.
 Gmac Cash updated the song in August 2025 to coincide with the team's 2026 schedule release.